Bryce-Davidson/sample-note/README.md

 I've always loved Obsidian and have been a supporter from nearly the beginning, but I found it tedious to synchronize my notes with other forms of learning programs such as Anki, GoodNotes, etc.

-To remedy this, I've created a plugin to make Obsidian my single source of truth by replicating my favourite features from all different kinds of learning tools.
+To remedy this, I've created a plugin to make Obsidian my single source of truth by replicating my favourite features from all different kinds of learning tools directly in Obsidian.

 I hope you enjoy.